 I had a quick blast in a Jaguar F-Type R super-charged beauty at North Weald with Experience Megastore and a cup of tea in a double decker bus.

 I did a Car Limits Driver Training Day at North Weald too.
 It was minus five when I left the house, dark and early in the morning.
-It was bitterly cold, the ice stayed around all day, and I expect everyone thought I was a Uniqlo HeatTech sales person the amount I banged on about thermal underwear.
-Proper story (on the driving, not the long johns) coming soon!
+It was bitterly cold, the ice stayed around all day, and I expect everyone thought I was a thermal underwear sales person the amount I banged on about my long johns.

 And, I finally finished putting some tyres to their test as part of a collaboration with Bridgestone.
 I wrote about it here, Tyre Trials: Bridgestone Weather Control A005.